Chad-Glazier/exhibit-site/README.md

 In general, I tried to avoid installing any extra packages, so the code you see in this folder is pretty much all of the code that is used.

 The CSS is written with the CSS Module system that is provided by NextJS out of the box.
-In this system, each component should correspond to exactly one `Component.module.css` file and vice versa.
+In this system, each component should correspond to exactly one `Component.module.css` file, and vice versa.
 That module is scoped to that component and nothing else.
 This leads to a fair bit of repeated CSS, but I honestly don't mind because the decoupling makes it really easy to change the CSS applied to a component; you can always assume that the *only* style that is applied to a component is defined in the corresponding `module.css` file.

 The exception to this rule is the `globals.css` module, which applies to everything.
 I defined a couple of variables in there, so look there if you encounter a variable that you can't track down.